quickaccount/simple_pacman/README.md

 1. Visit [the code repository](https://github.com/quickaccount/simple_pacman) <br/>
 2. Download all files in the master-branch as a ZIP <br/>
 3. Extract all files in the zipped folder <br/>
 4. Find the simple_pacman-master/src/images folder.
-Move all images in this folder to the src folder. <br/>
+Move all images in this folder to the src folder <br/>
 5. Open a command prompt, change to proper directory: cd Downloads/simple_pacman-master/src <br/>
 6. Compile: javac GameDisplay.java <br/>
 7. Run: java GameDisplay <br/>
+8. Start the game with 'N', or load a previous save with 'L' <br/>
-8. Use 'WASD' keys to move and play the game.
+9. Use 'WASD' keys to move and play the game.
 'P' can be used to save all progress

 ## JUnit Testing of Avatar Class
 1. Follow *Installation and Usage* steps 1 - 5 <br/>